Koko (music venue): 1982–2004: Camden Palace

 In 1982 the venue was renamed Camden Palace.
 During this period, it hosted the weekly rock night "Feet First", each Tuesday.
 The nights were hosted by Jonathon and Eko of Feet First.
 Camden Palace was the location of Madonna's first UK performance.

-After the early 1980s New Romantic scene, for which both the club and Steve Strange and Rusty Egan became world famous, the Camden Palace featured as a home for early 1980s dance and new wave club music imported from NYC, as well as pioneering early house music night "Delerium", which was run by Robin King in 1987 and featured resident DJs Colin Faver of Kiss FM and Eddie Richards.
+After the early 1980s New Romantic scene, for which both the club and Steve Strange and Rusty Egan became world famous, the Camden Palace featured as a home for early 1980s dance and new wave club music imported from New York City, as well as pioneering early house music night "Delerium," which was run by Robin King in 1987 and featured resident DJs Colin Faver of Kiss FM and Eddie Richards.
 Famously Prince performed at the Camden Palace in 1988 on his Lovesexy Tour with Ronnie Wood of The Rolling Stones as guest guitarist, he later that evening held an invite only after party in the club and performed a couple of further impromptu numbers that night.
 Prince appeared and performed further full concerts at the club in later decades.
 Hüsker Dü played their first show outside of the US at the venue in 1985.

-The early 1990s saw "Delerium" leave the Camden Palace club, and as rave music took hold Camden Palace became a mecca for the burgeoning rave music scene from 1989–92.
+The early 1990s saw "Delerium" leave the Camden Palace club, and as rave music took hold Camden Palace became a mecca for the burgeoning rave music scene from 1989 to 1992.
 The DJs during this period were DMC DJ John Saunderson and Chris Paul.
 Early PA performances included both The Prodigy and N-Joi.
 Appearances from live bands continued, however, including Blur and Cardiacs.

-Later in the 1990s, the venue was famous for holding weekly rave events and was illuminated with UV lights, state of the art sound system and décor of the rave scene.
+Later in the 1990s, the venue was famous for holding weekly rave events and was illuminated with UV lights, state of the art sound system, and décor of the rave scene.
 During this time the legendary weekly house/acid house event, "Clockwork Orange" was held on a Saturday with Andy Manston and Danny Gould running until 2001, "Frantic" (hard house/trance) and the iconic house/trance event "Peach" with Graham Gold, Pele, Darren Pearce and Dave Lambert running until the Camden Palace closed in 2004.

 2004–2020: Restoration and relaunch

-By 2004 the Camden Palace was rundown and in a state of disuse.
-That year the theatre was purchased by Oliver Bengough and his company Mint Entertainment.
+By 2004, the Camden Palace was run down and in disuse.
+That year, the theatre was purchased by Oliver Bengough and his company Mint Entertainment.
 Bengough saw the potential of the theatre and embarked on a multimillion-pound restoration process lasting more than six months.
-The restoration process included all new technical facilities, enabling the scope of operations to be broadened to include live concert performances, club nights, corporate events and television production.
+The restoration process included all new technical facilities, enabling the scope of operations to be broadened to include live concert performances, club nights, corporate events, and television production.
 The Daily Telegraph described the modern interior amenities and the building's historic facade as "lend[ing] a sense of grandeur to any gig".

 In the 2010s, some events held at the Camden Palace returned to the venue, including reunions of "Peach" and "Clockwork Orange".